MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-cze-fi-sample.md

 #### Fiscal connector factory

-The fiscal connector factory maps the connector name to the fiscal connector implementation and is located at **Pos.Extension\Connectors\FiscalConnectorFactory.ts**.
+The fiscal connector factory maps the connector name to the fiscal connector implementation and is located in the **Pos.Extension\\Connectors\\FiscalConnectorFactory.ts** file.
 The connector name should match the fiscal connector name that is specified in Commerce headquarters.

 #### EFR fiscal connector

-The EFR fiscal connector is located in the **Pos.Extension\Connectors\Efr\EfrFiscalConnector.ts** file.
+The EFR fiscal connector is located in the **Pos.Extension\\Connectors\\Efr\\EfrFiscalConnector.ts** file.
 It implements the **IFiscalConnector** interface that supports the following requests:

 - **FiscalRegisterSubmitDocumentClientRequest** – This request sends documents to the fiscal registration service and returns a response from it.
 - **FiscalRegisterIsReadyClientRequest** – This request is used for a health check of the fiscal registration service.